-Hawkins sent out Captain Wray with Company C to capture Hills

-80 and 85, that had been free for the taking, the day before.
-Wray, covered by the 81mm mortars and ieutenant Commiskey was no stranger to war.
+Hawkins sent out Captain Wray with Company C to capture Hills 80 and 85, that had been free for the taking, the day before.
+Wray, covered by the 81mm mortars and Browning water-cooled machine guns of Major William L. Bates, Jr.'s Weapons Company, made a textieutenant Commiskey was no stranger to war.
 As an enlisted Marine he had been wounded at Iwo Jima and received a letter of commendation for "exhibiting high qualities of leadership and courage in the face of a stubborn and fanatical enemy."